esturcke/hcc-613-blog/content/project/invisionapp.md

 I'm trying to refine the clarity of how to perform the given tasks based on the in class evaluations.
 I believe this will be critical in high stress situations that Bond inevitably faces while having to use his gadgets for the first time.
-One part of that evaluation, however, that I'm resisting is the to make the watch a touch screen.
+One part of that evaluation, however, that I'm resisting is to make the watch a touch screen.
 For the third time users have tried to use the watch as if it had a touch screen.
 I still believe that in the end this will not be a good solution, although for people familiar with using other touch devices the